Home Compare DLTR vs HSY

 Dollar Tree vs The Hershey Company: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Hershey Company carrying a narrow edge on stability.
+The Hershey Company holds the cleaner structural position, with the lead spread across growth and stability.
 Dollar Tree still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Dollar Tree, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with The Hershey Company, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.